Trifolium

 Graphic identity: a modern nod to history

-Trifolium’s historical signage has been carefully reinterpreted to create a distinctive and recognizable graphic identity.
+Trifolium’s historical signage has been carefully reinterpreted to create a distinctive and recognizable graphic identity as part of the site’s environmentally responsible transformation.
 The original lettering from the building’s signage has been redrawn and adapted into a modern logo, with flexible variations that allow for offset alignments or multi-line configurations.

 To further emphasize renewal while preserving heritage, the restored letters are mounted on offset square panels, creating a sculptural installation that signals the site's transformation.
 The color palette and graphic elements are rooted in Trifolium’s history, ensuring a visual language that resonates with its industrial scale and legacy.